Letztes Update: 15. Mai 2025

 Antwort der Redaktion

-The hallmark of hard science fiction is its commitment to scientific accuracy.
-Authors of hard science fiction strive to ensure that the science in their stories is plausible and based on current scientific understanding.
-This means that the technologies and phenomena described are either possible with existing knowledge or are logical extensions of it.
+The defining feature of hard science fiction is its commitment to scientific accuracy.
+Authors of hard science fiction typically conduct extensive research to ensure that the scientific elements of their stories are plausible and grounded in current scientific understanding.
+This can include detailed explanations of technology, space travel, and other scientific phenomena.

 Last updated 3 mins ago